4/99 - present Consulting Software Tester

 Satisfice, Inc., Eastsound, WA

 Satisfice is a software testing consultancy.
-We specialize in rapid testing, exploratory testing, and heuristic testing techniques.
+We specialize in Rapid Software Testing(tm) methodology, exploratory testing, and heuristic testing techniques.
 Among my projects have been hiring and training teams of exploratory testers, designing certification and metrics programs for testing, and forensic testing.
-One of my projects was to develop the General Functionality and Stability Test Procedure for Microsoft, which is now part of the Designed for Windows program.
+One of my projects was to develop the General Functionality and Stability Test Procedure for Microsoft, which became part of the Designed for Windows program.

-I teach Rapid Software Testing around the world, and I have also served as an expert witness on several court cases, such as the Microsoft anti-trust case.
+I teach Rapid Software Testing around the world, and I have also served as an expert witness on several court cases, such as the Microsoft anti-trust remedies trial, in 2002, and a successful patent infringement case in 2005.

 9/98 - 4/99 Principal SQA Practitioner